 The campaign aims to provide direct support to New Orleans’ homeless population through a safe mobile giving platform

-NEW ORLEANS – United Way of Southeast Louisiana and partners launched Tuesday a new initiative called Make Change NOLA: A Better Way to Give.
-The program combines a public awareness campaign with mobile giving to harness the generosity of New Orleanians and tourists to support organizations working to combat homelessness and poverty.
+NEW ORLEANS — The City of New Orleans, in collaboration with the Downtown Development District (DDD), the United Way of Southeast Louisiana (UWSELA) and UNITY of Greater New Orleans, is excited to support the work of Make Change NOLA: A Better Way to Give to combine a public awareness campaign with mobile giving to harness the generosity of New Orleanians and visitors to support organizations working to combat homelessness and poverty.

-“A gift to Make Change NOLA will support United Way’s holistic approach to ending poverty and make a measurable difference in the lives of New Orleanians without a place to call home,” said Michael Williamson, UWSELA President and CEO.
-“For the first time, locals and tourists alike will have an easy, safe option to give more than a single cash offering at an intersection – they can make a difference in lives across the city forever through reputable social service providers.”
+"A gift to Make Change NOLA will support United Way’s holistic approach to ending poverty and make a measurable difference in the lives of New Orleanians without a place to call home,” said Michael Williamson, UWSELA president and CEO.
+“Locals and tourists alike will have an easy, safe option to give more than a single cash offering at an intersection — they can make a difference in lives across the city forever through reputable social service providers."

 United Way will distribute annually funds collected through Make Change NOLA to four local nonprofit organizations focused on reducing homelessness and treating substance use disorders and mental illness: Bridge House/Grace House, Odyssey House Louisiana, NAMI New Orleans and Travelers Aid Society of Greater New Orleans.